JosephElHachem/GradCam/README.md

 ![alt_text](https://upload-images.jianshu.io/upload_images/415974-0147c44dcfb8cc1c.jpg)

 The input needed is the pre-trained network in question, and at least one image to be used for inference.
-The last layer since it contains highest level of information.
+The last layer is visualized since it contains highest level of information.
 The output is a superposition of the image and a heatmap indicating where the CNN layer is looking.